red-hat-data-services/odh-dashboard/data/getting-started/pachyderm.md

     - We track every version of your code, models, and data and manage relationships between historical data states so you can maintain the reproducibility of data and code for compliance
     - Our Global IDs feature makes it easy for teams to track any result all the way back to its raw input, including all analysis, parameters, code, and intermediate results

-## Installing Pachyderm Operator
+## Before Installing Pachyderm Operator
-### Prerequisites

-Please read the Prerequisites carefully before proceeding with the installation.
 Before you start the operator installation process, you will need to:

 - Familiarize yourself with Pachyderm's **[main concepts](https://docs.pachyderm.com/latest/concepts/)**, and Pachyderm's command-line tool `pachctl`.
 You will interact with Pachyderm using `pachctl` from the cells of your notebooks.
 Read through our written demo [Open CV](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) to get used to the main commands.